Who We Are

-Based in Raleigh, N.C., we operate meal-packaging programs at 19 cities in the U.S. and in South Africa, Malaysia, Italy and the Philippines.
+Based in Raleigh, N.C., we operate meal packaging programs at 20 cities in the U.S. and in South Africa, Malaysia, India, Italy, Peru and the Philippines.

-We have engaged over 500,000 corporate, student, civic and faith-based volunteers in meal-packaging.
-In just under two hours, a group of 30 to 40 volunteers can package 10,000 nutrient-rich meals for the undernourished globally.
+We have engaged over 500,000 corporate, student, civic and faith-based volunteers in meal packaging.
+In just under two hours, a group of 40 to 50 volunteers can package 10,152 nutrient-rich meals for the undernourished globally.
 We also educate volunteers about hunger and inspire them to help end it.

 How We Do It

-We distribute meals through feeding programs operated by partner organizations in developing countries that promote education, encourage children to attend school, improve students’ health and nutrition, address gender inequalities, stimulate economic growth, fight child labor, and are part of the movement to address global issues.
+We distribute meals through feeding programs operated by partner organizations in developing countries that promote education, encourage children to attend school, improve students’ health and nutrition, address gender inequalities, stimulate economic growth, fight child labor, and are crucial to address global issues.

-We also provide meals in response to crises.
-And we provide cash grants to partner organizations in developing countries.
-In 2013, we made $252,800 in grants to partners to support education projects and provide school supplies, and to assist victims of Typhoon Haiyan in the Philippines.
+We also provide meals in response to crises as well as cash grants to organizations in developing countries.
+In 2013, we distributed $252,800 in grants supporting education projects, providing school supplies, and assisting victims of Typhoon Haiyan in the Philippines.